madalynbartman/projects/notes/books.md

 • Kafka Troubleshooting in Production by Elad Eldor
 • Kibana 8.x - A Quick Start Guide to Data Analysis by Krishna Shah
 • Exam Ref AZ-900 Microsoft Azure Fundamentals, 3rd Edition by Jim Cheshire
+• Personality Types by Don Richard Riso with Russ Hudson